yelmouden/ImageRemote/README.md

 Classes for downloading remote images ( Available in iOS 4.3 and later.).

-By downloading this classes, you can easily download an image from a server with one line of code:
+By downloading this classes, you can easily download an image from a server :

     UIImageView * img = //allocation;
     [img setImageFromUrl:@"url" placeholderImage:[UIImage imageNamed:@"placeholder.png"] withIndicator:YES doesCacheImage:NO];